EnricoMariaFlati/Programmazione-Ad-Oggetti/README.md

 #### A)Chiedere chi è meglio schierare tra, per esempio, due giocatori confrontando,attraverso l'analisi delle loro fantamedie nelle ultime partite, il loro rendimento;
 #### B)L'utente prima inserirà il modulo scelto secondo lui e poi l'assistente avrà il compito di modificarlo facendo vedere all'allenatore quale sia meglio;
 #### C)Inserire i calciatori e poi chiedere all'assistente se vanno bene o cambiarli automaticamente in caso contrario.
 #### Ogni giocatore inserito ha un suo indice di schierabilità che va da 0 a 99.
-Questo indice prima riportato va in base a un algoritmo(ancora da definire) che dipende dal ruolo del giocatore (se si mette a confronto all'assistente un difensore con una fantamedia di 7, nelle ultime 5 giornate, e un centrocampista con la stessa media, è ovvio che l'assistente ti consiglierà di mettere il difensore).Ovviamente non vedrà solo il voto ma anche per esempio se non ha giocato dall'inzio, se ha giocato con squadre meno forti...Tutti questi dati verranno presi da [Statistiche Fantacalcio](https://www.fantacalcio.it/statistiche-serie-a).
+Questo indice prima riportato va in base a un algoritmo(ancora da definire) che dipende dal ruolo del giocatore (se si mette a confronto all'assistente un difensore con una fantamedia di 7, nelle ultime 5 giornate, e un centrocampista con la stessa media, è ovvio che l'assistente ti consiglierà di mettere il difensore).Ovviamente non vedrà solo il voto ma anche per esempio se non ha giocato dall'inzio o se ha giocato con squadre meno forti.Tutti questi dati verranno presi da [Statistiche Fantacalcio](https://www.fantacalcio.it/statistiche-serie-a).

 ###                                                       :england:DESCRIPTION OF THE PROJECT:england:
+#### Through an application menu, the user will have the possibility
+#### A) Ask who is better to place between, for example, two players comparing, through the analysis of their fantamedies in the last games, their performance;
+#### B) The user will first insert the module chosen according to him and then the assistant will have the task of modifying it by showing the coach which is better;
+#### C) Insert the players and then ask the assistant if they are good or change them automatically if not.
+#### Each inserted player has its own deployability index ranging from 0 to 99.
+This index previously reported is based on an algorithm (yet to be defined) that depends on the player's role (if compared to the assistant a defender with a phantom average of 7, in the last 5 days, and a midfielder with the same average, it is obvious that the assistant will advise you to put the defender) .Obviously he will not only see the vote but also for example if he has not played since start or if he played with less strong teams.
+All these data will be taken from [Fantasy Football Statistics] (https://www.fantacalcio.it/statistiche-serie-a).

 ###                                                        CONTENUTI:open_file_folder::it: